nexus-xyz/jolt/book/src/future/folding.md

 We can offload that to Grumpkin via the technique from Cyclefold, or do it non-natively if the rest of the circuit is for verifying sum-check proofs dominates the size of the recursive constraint system regardless. </LI>

-<LI> There are some nuisances as to how to incorporate offline memory-checking techniques with folding,
+<LI> There are some nuances as to how to incorporate offline memory-checking techniques with folding,
   and in particular to make sure that the state of the VM's memory at the end of shard $i$ matches the state of memory at the start of shard $i+1$.
 These are not terribly difficult to address, and the details will be fully fleshed out in an upcoming e-print.</LI>